 The normal form is the simplest differential equation that captures the essential features of a system near a bifurcation point.
 To get the normal form, you need to perform a nonlinear change of variables.
 First, we perform a linear change of variables in terms of the eigenvectors.
-The eigenvectors of the Jacobian are tex2html_wrap_inline1436 and tex2html_wrap_inline1438 .
+The eigenvectors of the Jacobian are and .
 Let

 Multiplying through gives us